microsoft/WingtipTicketsSaaS-DbPerTenant/Learning Modules/Business Continuity and Disaster Recovery/DR-RestoreFromBackup/GeorestoreTutorial.md

 Sync the configuration of tenant servers, elastic pools, and databases into the tenant catalog in order to recover them in a recovery region.

 1. In the *PowerShell ISE*, open the ...\Learning Modules\UserConfig.psm1 file.
-Replace the '<resourcegroup>', and '<user>' variables with the names of the resource group and user variable that you used for the deployment above.
+Replace the `<resourcegroup>`, and `<user>` variables with the names of the resource group and user variable that you used for the deployment above.

 2. In the *PowerShell ISE*, open the ...\Learning Modules\Business Continuity and Disaster Recovery\DR-RestoreFromBackup\Demo-RestoreFromBackup.ps1 script and set the following values:
 	* **$DemoScenario = 1, Start a background job that syncs tenant server, and pool configuration info into the catalog**